-How to make Winogradsky column?
+How to make a Winogradsky column?

 The column is a rough mixture of ingredients – exact measurements are not critical.

-- A tall glass or plastic tube (30 cm long, >5 cm wide) is filled one third full of pond mud, omitting any sticks, debris, and air bubbles.
+- A tall glass or plastic tube (30 cm long, >5 cm wide) is filled one-third full of pond mud, omitting any sticks, debris, and air bubbles.

 - Supplementation of -0.25% w/w calcium carbonate and -0.50% w/w calcium sulfate or sodium sulfate is required (ground eggshell and egg yolk respectively are rich in these minerals), mixed in with some shredded newspaper or hay (for cellulose).

-- An additional anaerobic layer, this time of unsupplemented mud, brings the container to two thirds full.
+- An additional anaerobic layer, this time of unsupplemented mud, brings the container to two-thirds full.

 - This is followed by water from the pond to saturate the mud and occupy half the remaining volume.

 - The column is sealed tightly to prevent evaporation of water and incubated for several months in strong natural light.

 - The anaerobic bacteria will develop first, including Clostridium spp.
 These anaerobic bacteria will consume cellulose as an energy source.
 Once this commences they create CO2 that is used by other bacteria and thus the cycle begins.

 - Eventually, color layers of different bacteria will appear in the column.

 - At the bottom of the column will be green sulfur photosynthetic anaerobic bacteria.